 Our final example is the 8mm width, which is not the widest style by any stretch of the imagination – we can go on to 9 / 10 / 11 12mm or greater.

 On a final note – our team are always helpful, willing and knowledgable, so please contact us with any questions, no matter how slight.
 Our aim is to help you find the perfect wedding ring so please contact us at any time for guidance.

 For guidance on finger size order your free ring sizer online via the image below.

 Minimum widths for wedding ring engravings

 Minimum width for fingerprint rings

 For fingerprint wedding rings, we can engrave on a 2.5mm wide band.
-Shown below are two D shaped bands (See product FP01) but we do advise 3mm to allow more of the fingerprint to be visible across the ring.
-The photograph below shows 3mm and 5mm wide.
+(See product FP01) but we do advise 3mm to allow more of the fingerprint to be visible across the ring.
+The photograph below shows 3mm and 5mm wide fingerprint wedding rings.